audioxide/data/data/posts/20210811-reviews-lingua-ignota-sinner-get-ready.md

   Ignota’s performance is both otherworldly and guttural.
 Her willingness to look beastly subjects dead in the eye is awe-inspiring.
 It gives even the most ornate arrangements a steeliness and weight.
 Combined with a restless medley of bells and flutes and fiddles and synthesisers and piano keys, the result is what you might expect hell’s hymns to sound like.

   For better or worse, I have to gear myself up to listen to _Sinner Get Ready_.
-From start to finish it groans right at the brink of breaking point’; magnificent yet exhausting.
-It’s a record everyone ought to hear, but I wouldn’t blame anyone for not wanting to hear it again.
+From start to finish it groans right at the brink of breaking point - magnificent yet exhausting.
+It’s a record everyone ought to hear, though I wouldn’t blame anyone for not wanting to hear it again.

 tracks:
-  - MANY HANDS
+  - Many Hands
-  - MAN IS LIKE A SPRING FLOWER
+  - Man Is Like a Spring Flower
-  - PENNSYLVANIA FURNACE
+  - Pennsylvania Furnace

 score:
   score: 9